davidgundry/MathsForCS/_course/propositional-logic/bitwise-operators.md

 permalink: /course/bitwise-operators/
 ---

 Bitwise operators let you apply logical operations to binary numbers, by applying them per binary bit.
 They are not often used very often, but every now and then they come in very handy.
-For example, sometimes you might want to store multiple variables as a single binary number (e.g. instead of 8 different booleans) in order to minimising your memory footprint.
+For example, sometimes you might want to store multiple variables as a single binary number (e.g. instead of 8 different booleans) in order to minimise your memory footprint.

 Watch the video and then answer the questions below.